AnshumanModanwal/quizzesBackend/README.md

                                                                   **QuizApplication**

+                                          To see the hosted site follow the link: https://quizzesbackend.onrender.com

 This is a simple quiz application backend built with Node.js, Express.js, and MongoDB.
 It provides functionality for creating quizzes, retrieving active quizzes, getting quiz results, and fetching all quizzes.